runatlantis/atlantis/runatlantis.io/docs/security.md

 Webhook secrets ensure that the webhook requests are actually coming from your VCS provider (GitHub or GitLab).

 :::tip Tip
-If you are using Azure Devops, instead of webhook secrets add a [basic username and password](#azure devops basic authentication)
+If you are using Azure DevOps, instead of webhook secrets add a [basic username and password](#azure devops basic authentication)
 :::

-### Azure Devops Basic Authentication
+### Azure DevOps Basic Authentication
-Azure Devops supports sending a basic authentication header in all webhook events.
+Azure DevOps supports sending a basic authentication header in all webhook events.
 This requires using an HTTPS URL for your webhook location.

 ### SSL/HTTPS
 If you're using webhook secrets but your traffic is over HTTP then the webhook secrets